-- Users must prepare an RAL Jerrican Pickup Form for each jerrican.
+- Users must prepare an RAL Jerrican form for each jerrican.
 The Jerrican number is used to match the container with the correct RAL Jerrican form.
 Use a separate form for each jerrican.
 When using a new container enter "NEW" as the Jerrican Number.
 DRS will assign a number.

 - The RAL Jerrican form is intended to be a running list of the waste added to the Jerrican.
 Each time waste is added to a jerrican, make a record on the corresponding form.
 The chemical names do not need to be in any particular order.
 The same chemicals may be added multiple times, but list each chemical name once and record each addition (in mL/Liters only) in the "Approximate Amounts Added" field.
 Chemicals that make up 1% or more of the total volume must be recorded.

 - The RAL Jerrican form has an example and additional program instructions.

 - Submit RAL Jerrican forms via the drop box in 371 RAL.
 The deadline is 9:00 am on Tuesday and Thursday for pickup on the following day.
 Submit by 1:00 pm on Friday for Monday pickup.